sircodesalotOfTheRound/Verba/README.md

 Markup is used a a simple interface for building tree structures:

 ### Hashtags and Aspects
 A hashtag is similar to Java `Annotations` or C# `Attributes`.
-A hashtag effectively provides meta information about a particular function.
+A hashtag effectively provides meta information about a code object (such as a function, class, or trait).

 ```
   #: This is a hashtag.